 Several LRC graduates have published life writing.
 Below is a selection of books you can buy either directly from the authors – email addresses are given – or from Amazon, Loot or Takealot.
 Please click below each book for ordering and payment information.
-And look out for our upcoming Life Righting anthology – This is How It Is – which will be published within the next few months.

 This Is How It Is

 We forget that the most daring thing we can do is to allow ourselves to be seen.
 To stand before the world and to say this is who I am.
 This is how it is.’
 Bongani Kona

 ‘Refreshing, poignant and wide-ranging, this collection surprises with unusual perspectives and gives voice to a broad array of talents’ Helen Moffett